 This workshop highlights the story of misconduct, atonement and breaking rules and the remorse, penance and punishment that follows.
-Punishment especially has for all of us a painful aspect.
+Punishment especially a painful aspect has for all of us.
 Whether it is a punishment of the body or the soul, everything that hurts us can also teach us something when we consciously give into the pain.
 We all have experience with punishment whether in childhood or as an adult.

 For some of us, it is mainly psychological through humiliation or the withdrawal of love, for others it is mainly bodily through all forms of beating and other painful sanctions.
 Every one of us deals differently with his or her experiences and many of us reproduce their experiences in different forms throughout their whole life.
 Some compensate by taking the parental role to correct and punish others while some choose to take the child’s role and feel quite well in enduring humiliation and punishment.
 This behavior is found also in "real life" in love games.